jphastings/rack-honoured_deceased/README.md

-# Rack::Pratchett
+# Rack::HonouredDeceased

-A simple gem to include X-Clacks-Overhead headers into any rack (rails, sinatra, etc) application.
+A simple gem to include X-Clacks-Overhead headers for those lost but not forgotten into any rack (rails, sinatra, etc) application.

 Inspired by [this thread](http://redd.it/2yt9j6) on reddit.